Updated on December 16, 2021. Medical content reviewed by Dr. Shatha Atiya.

 - Pay the $150 state registration fee.

 Afterward, you will receive your digital AZ medical marijuana ID card through a link once the ADHS processes and approves your application.
 Also, you can check your medical card status on the ADHS Individual Licensing Portal.
-The ADHS usually issues a registry identification card within 10 working days after they receive a complete application.
-You can read more about the Arizona medical marijuana program here.
+The ADHS usually issues a registry identification card within ten (10) working days after receiving a complete application.